rvyash/Twitter_model/README.md

 ## Twitter model Frontend project using React.js and Firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ This is a Twitter model Frontend project with React.js and Firebase as the backend This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts